Experience a wildlife getaway in Mozambique at Maputo National Park

 - Game viewing endangered wildlife in beautiful marine, coastal, wetland, grassland, forest and mangrove biomes.

-- Magnificent untouched beaches
+- Magnificent untouched beaches in Maputo National park

 - 4×4 tracks for adventurers

 - Sightings of whales, dolphins, turtles, manta rays, whale sharks and more in the oceans around the park